perpetualintelligence/docs/docfx_project/articles/buying/buyonmsappsource.md

 ## Buy on [Microsoft AppSource](https://docs.microsoft.com/en-us/marketplace/purchase-software-appsource)

 ### Requirements
 - A Microsoft work or school account.
-If you don't an account, follow the link to "Sign up for a free account" during the purchase process.
+If you don't have an account, follow the link to "Sign up for a free account" during the purchase process.
 - A valid credit card in the country/region where you are purchasing the offer.
 Credit cards supported: Visa, Master Card, American Express, and Discover.

 ### Search the offer